Eyoatam/typescript-node-starter/README.md

 # typescript-node-starter
-an example of how to setup node and express setup with typescript
+- An example of how to setup node and express setup with typescript